The CSTN Data Portal provides access to orthotopic patient-derived xenograft models of childhood solid tumors and data.

 The CSTN Data Portal is an innovative cloud-based data portal developed to stimulate basic research and speeding translation to the clinic.
 The portal allows researchers to explore various biological features of our pediatric O-PDX models, which provide both in vivo and in vitro systems to study mechanisms of disease origin, tumor progression and preclinical testing.

 All O-PDX models described in the portal are freely available to academic researchers by request.
 The protocols used to propagate and process the O-PDX models are also freely shared.
-By 2020, more than 200 PIs all over the world have requested and received over 1500 tumor vials to advance scientific discovery.
+By early 2021, more than 230 PIs all over the world have requested and received over 1,600 tumor vials to advance scientific discovery.

 The vast diversity of the collected childhood solid tumors is represented in more than 150 O-PDX models, consisting of over 20 diagnoses, including neuroblastoma, rhabdomyosarcoma and rare tumors.Search Disease Types